sudhanshuptl/sudhanshuptl/README.md

 ## 🚀 About Me

-I'm a **Senior Software Engineer** with **9+ years** of experience building scalable systems and working across multiple domains and technologies.
+I'm a **Senior Software Engineer (Tech Lead)** with **9+ years** of experience building scalable systems and working across multiple domains and technologies.
 I'm passionate about cloud technologies, distributed systems, and creating efficient solutions for complex problems.

 - 🔭 Currently working on **cloud-native applications** and **data engineering solutions**
 - 🌱 Exploring **machine learning** and **advanced cloud architectures**